Updated July 13, 2023

-- Selection of reporting period: The selection of income statement is very important based on the timeline where we decide if we need to prepare it monthly, quarterly or annually.
-Public traded firms are required to prepare on a quarterly and annual basis.
+- Selection of reporting period: The selection of the income statement is very important based on the timeline where we decide if we need to prepare it monthly, quarterly, or annually.
+Public traded firms are required to prepare financial statements on a quarterly and annual basis.

-- Creation of document header: The header of the statement will bear the company’s name and help the user identify it as an income statement along with the period or the time line based on which it was made.
+- Creation of document header: The statement header will bear the company’s name and help the user identify it as an income statement along with the period or the timeline based on which it was made.

 - Addition of operating revenues: The first part is the addition of all the operating revenues, which means the revenue generated by the company by selling its products or services

-- Addition of operating expenses: The next part is the addition of the operating expenses, where all the expenses related to the cost of goods sold, salaries, advertising and office rent along with supplies are added to arrive at the operating expense.
+- The next step involves adding the operating expenses, which include all expenses related to the cost of goods sold, salaries, advertising, office rent, and supplies, to arrive at the operating expense.

 - Calculation of gross profit: To arrive at the gross profit number, the cost of goods sold is deducted from the net sales.

-- Calculation of operating income: The operating expense earlier calculated is subtracted from the gross profit, and the resultant is called as net operating income or income from operations.
+- To calculate operating income, we subtract the earlier calculated operating expense from the gross profit, resulting in net operating income or income from operations.

-- Addition of non-operating revenue and expenses: Below the calculation where we have shown our operating activities; we need to create another section of the non-operating part where all the non-operating expenses, revenues, gains and losses are added to arrive at a final resultant.
+- Addition of non-operating revenue and expenses: Below is the calculation showing our operating activities; we need to create another section of the non-operating part where all the non-operating expenses, revenues, gains, and losses are added to arrive at a final result.

-- Calculation of Net Income: Here, the final task is to add our operating income to the non-operating items and the resultant is shown as the bottom line of our income statement of the net income for the period.
+- Calculation of Net Income: The final task is to add our operating income to the non-operating items.
+The result is the bottom line of our net income statement for the period.

 Example of Multi-Step Income Statement

-An example of the multi-step income statement is attached in the form of an excel file where we start with the sales turnover of $200,000 and arrive at the gross profit of $150,000 by deducting the cost of gold sold of value $50,000.
+An example of the multi-step income statement is attached as an Excel file where we start with the sales turnover of $200,000 and arrive at a gross profit of $150,000 by deducting the cost of gold sold off the value of $50,000.
 The total operating expense of the business stands at $19,000, and thus to arrive at the operating income, we deduct the operating expense from the gross profit to arrive at a value of $131,000.
-The total non-operating values are then added, which brings us to an estimated sum of $33,000.
-Finally, to arrive at the net income, we add both the operating income and non-operating income to arrive at the value of $164,000.
+The total non-operating values are added, bringing us to an estimated $33,000.
+Finally, to arrive at the net income, we add the operating and non-operating income to arrive at the value of $164,000.

 Components of Multi-Step Income Statement